rokroskar/sparkhpc/README.md

 [I 15:43:12.022 NotebookApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).
 ```

-So in this case, you could set up a port forward to host `1.2.3.4` and instruct your browser to connect to `https://1.2.3.4:8889`.
+In this case, you could set up a port forward to host `1.2.3.4` and instruct your browser to connect to `https://1.2.3.4:8889`.

 Inside the notebook, it is straightforward to set up the `SparkContext` using the `sparkhpc` package (see above).